 Expected symptoms of overdosage with ipratropium bromide (such as dry mouth, visual accomodation disorders) are mild and transient in nature in view of the wide therapeutic range and topical administration.

 Therapy: Treatment with COMBIVENT should be discontinued.
 Acid base and electrolyte monitoring should be considered.

-Administration of sedatives, tranquillizers, in severe cases intensive therapy.
+Administration of sedatives, and in severe cases intensive therapy may be needed.